-7To prioritize the areas of most significant impact, a qualitative overlay to the quantitative analysis as described in a), b) and c) will be important, e.g. through stakeholder engagement and further geographic contextualisation.
+&lt;sup>7To prioritize the areas of most significant impact, a qualitative overlay to the quantitative analysis as described in a), b) and c) will be important, e.g. through stakeholder engagement and further geographic contextualisation.

 Self-assessment summary:

-Which of the following components of impact analysis has your bank completed, in order to identify the areas in which your bank has its most significant (potential) positive and negative impacts?
+Which of the following components of impact analysis has your bank completed, in order to identify the areas in which your bank has its most significant (potential) positive and negati

+impacts?
 8

-Scope:  Yes In progress 🗆 No Portfolio composition:  Yes In progress 🗆 No Context:  Yes In progress 🗆 No Performance measurement:  Yes In progress 🗆 No
+Scope: ☐ In progress □ No

+Portfolio composition: ☐ In progress □ No

+Context: ☐ In progress □ No

+Performance measurement: ⊠ Yes ☐ In progress □ No

-Which most significant impact areas have you identified for your bank, as a result of the impact analysis?
+bank, as a result of the impact analysis?

 Climate change mitigation, climate change adaptation, resource efficiency & circular economy

-How recent is the data used for and disclosed in the impact analysis?
+How recent is the data used fo or and disclosed in the impact analy sis?

-$\Box \quad Up \text{ to 6 months prior to publication} \\ \Box \quad Up \text{ to 12 months prior to publication} \\ \boxtimes \quad Up \text{ to 18 months prior to publication} \\ \end{bmatrix}$
+☐ Up to 6 months prior to pub olication

+☐ Up to 12 months prior to pu blication

+☑ Up to 18 months prior to pu

-\Box Longer than 18 months prior to publication
+☐Longer than 18 months prior to publication

-Open text field to describe potential challenges, aspects not covered by the above etc.: (optional)
+Open text field to describe pote ential challenges , aspects not covered by the above etc.: (optional)

-2.2 Target Setting (Key Step 2)

 Show that your bank has set and published a minimum of two targets which address at least two different areas of most significant impact that you identified in your impact analysis.
-The targets9 have to be Specific, Measurable (qualitative or quantitative), Achievable, Relevant and Time-bound (SMART).
-Please disclose the following elements of target setting (a-d), for each target separately:

-a) Alignment: which international, regional or national policy frameworks to align your bank's portfolio with10 have you identified as relevant?
+The targets ® have to be Specific, Measurable (qualitative or quantitative), Achievable, Relevant and Time-bound (SMART).
+Please disclose the following elements of target setting (a-d), for each target separately: a) Alignment: which international, regional or national policy frameworks to align your bank's portfolio with ® have you identified as relevant?
 Show that the selected indicators and targets are linked to and drive alignment with and greater contribution to appropriate Sustainable Development Goals, the goals of the Paris Agreement, and other relevant international, national or regional frameworks.

-You can build upon the context items under 2.1.
+You can build upon the context items under 2. l.

-Climate change: In 2021, we selected the Partnership for Carbon Accounting Financials (PCAF) standard and the Task Force on Climate-Related Financial Disclosures (TCFD) as the main tools to measure our performance on climate change for Scope 3 emissions.
-In 2022, to set our targets and develop our climate transition plan, we also aligned our- selves with the Science Based Target initiative (SBTi) and with the Net-Zero Banking Alliance (NZBA). > Environmental management > Developments in our Plastic Strategy Waste/resource efficiency (Plastic) In March 2022, 175 Member States of the UN committed to forging a legally binding instrument to eliminate plastic waste and pollution on a global scale by 2024.
-To support this effort, we became a member of the Finance Leadership Group on Plastic to the Intergovernmental Negotiation Committee (INC).
-Also, as part of our efforts to comply with regional regulations, we are in the process of aligning our E&S assessment with the Do No Significant Harm Principle (DNSH) of the EU Taxon- omy, which includes the concept of a circular economy.
+tools to me selected the Partnership for Carbo change for Sco pe 3 emissions.
+In 202 dard and the Task Force on Climate-Related Financial Disclosures (TCFD) as the main 22, to set our targets and develop our climate transition plan, we also aligned ourged Alliance (NZBA). &gt; Environmental management &gt; Developments in our Plastic Strategy

+In March 20 To support efforts to c this effort, we became a member o of the Finance L ve are in the pro eadership Group on P ing instrument to eliminate plastic waste and pollution on a global scale by 2024. lastic to the Intergovernmental Negotiation Committee (INC).
+Also, as part of our &S assessment with the Do No Significant Harm Principle (DNSH) of the EU Taxon-

-8 You can respond "Yes" to a question if you have completed one of the described steps, e.g. the initial impact analysis has been carried out, a pilot has been conducted.
+&lt;sup>8 You can respond "Yes" to a question if you have completed one of the described steps, e.g. the initial impact analysis has been carried out, a pilot has been conducted.

-9 Operational targets (relating to, for example, water consumption in office buildings, gender equality on the bank's management board or business-trip related greenhouse gas emissions) are not in the scope of the PRB.
+Operational targets (relating to, for example, water consumption in office buildings, gender equality on the bank's management board or business-trip related greenhouse gas emissions) are not in the scope of the PRB.

-10 Your bank should consider the main challenges and priorities in terms of sustainable development in your main country/ies of operation for the purpose of setting targets.
+&lt;sup>10 Your bank should consider the main challenges and priorities in terms of sustainable development in your main country/ies of operation for the purpose of setting targets.
 These can be found in National Development Plans and strategies, international goals such as the SDGs or the Paris Agreement, and regional frameworks.
 Aligning means there should be a clear link between the bank's targets and these frameworks and priorities, therefore showing how the target supports and drives contributions to the national and global goals.